Set-based Neural Network Encoding Without Weight Tying: Abstract

 \section{Abstract}

-We propose an approach to neural network weight encoding for generalization performance prediction that utilizes set-to-set and set-to-vector functions to efficiently encode neural network parameters.
-Our approach is capable of encoding neural networks in a modelzoo of mixed architecture and different parameter sizes as opposed to previous approaches that require custom encoding models for different architectures.
-Furthermore, our \textbf{S}et-based \textbf{N}eural network \textbf{E}ncoder (SNE) takes into consideration the hierarchical computational structure of neural networks by utilizing a layer-wise encoding scheme that culminates to encoding all layer-wise encodings to obtain the neural network encoding vector.
+We propose a neural network weight encoding method for network property prediction that utilizes set-to-set and set-to-vector functions to efficiently encode neural network parameters.
+Our approach is capable of encoding neural networks in a model zoo of mixed architecture and different parameter sizes as opposed to previous approaches that require custom encoding models for different architectures.
+Furthermore, our \textbf{S}et-based \textbf{N}eural network \textbf{E}ncoder (SNE) takes into consideration the hierarchical computational structure of neural networks.
+To respect symmetries inherent in network weight space, we utilize Logit Invariance to learn the required minimal invariance properties.
 Additionally, we introduce a \textit{pad-chunk-encode} pipeline to efficiently encode neural network layers that is adjustable to computational and memory constraints.
-We also introduce two new tasks for neural network generalization performance prediction: cross-dataset and cross-architecture.
-In cross-dataset performance prediction, we evaluate how well performance predictors generalize across modelzoos trained on different datasets but of the same architecture.
-In cross-architecture performance prediction, we evaluate how well generalization performance predictors transfer to modelzoos of different architecture.
-Experimentally, we show that SNE outperforms the relevant baselines on the cross-dataset task and provide the first set of results on the cross-architecture task.
+We also introduce two new tasks for neural network property prediction: cross-dataset and cross-architecture.
+In cross-dataset property prediction, we evaluate how well property predictors generalize across model zoos trained on different datasets but of the same architecture.
+In cross-architecture property prediction, we evaluate how well property predictors transfer to model zoos of different architecture not seen during training.
+We show that SNE outperforms the relevant baselines on standard benchmarks.